sovrynn/ecdo/1-ADHOC-EVIDENCE/ancient-myths/README.md

 Info to look for:
 - specific dates
-- maps of the flood
+- flood maps
+- detailed accounts

 ## TODO leads to look into